python4astronomers/python4astronomers/source/installation/macosx.rst

 If you can follow instructions and have a little patience then MacPorts is probably the best option.
 If anything beyond a one-click install is too much of a bother then choose EPD Academic or ActiveState.
+For something in-between choose Homebrew.

 MacPorts
 ^^^^^^^^